North Carolina government calculates Hurricane Helene damages, needs at least $53B

 Cooper also wants $325 million to help homeowners and renters with rebuilding and minor repairs immediately while a larger program dependent on federal funds is implemented.
 It took nearly two years for Washington to send community development block grant funding for home repairs after Florence and Hurricane Matthew in 2016, the report said.

-Wednesday's request also seeks $175 million to cover remaining Matthew and Florence home repairs being made through the block grant program.
+Wednesday's request also seeks $175 million to cover remaining Matthew and Florence repairs.
 Cooper's administration attributes the shortfall to rising construction costs, labor shortages, the COVID-19 pandemic and a congressional appropriation that was roughly half of what the state requested.

 The fiscal gap prompted Berger and another leading Senate Republican to put out a news release Wednesday criticizing the $175 million request and its timing, calling them yet another sign of poor management by the state Office of Recovery and Resiliency.
 The senators said an oversight committee would investigate the matter next month.